What is a Minimum Viable Product?

 - Which MVP provides the most learning?

-- An energy efficient air-conditioner which reduces costs by 50%
+- An energy-efficient air conditioner that reduces costs by 50%

 - A web service to filter out advertising from Twitter.

-- A new psychology technique to help people with schitzophrenia.
+- A new psychology technique to help people with schizophrenia.

 Thought / Discussion Exercises: